wipplelang/wipple/docs/src/learn/basics.md

 three : one + two
 ```

 By convention, if a variable name contains multiple words, use dashes to separate them.
-Names can contain any character, including punctuation, with the exception of parentheses, quotes and brackets.
+Names can contain any character, including punctuation, with the exception of quotes and grouping symbols like parentheses.
 Even `:`, `+` and `->` are variables!